 Linux basics commands

-Being a programmer or a simple user in linux its good to know the basic commands on linux.
-Maybe you think ok I can handle this using my Linux GUI but not.
+Being a programmer or a simple user on Linux, it’s good to know the basic commands on Linux.
+Maybe you think ok I can handle this using my Linux GUI, but not.

 - Super user mode(sudo)